Preparing to go

 Registering your Travel

-You are required to provide details of your flight itinerary for your travel to and from your host country, including any personal travel you plan to take with your exchange, at least two weeks prior to departure.
-This is for risk management purposes.
-A link to the Student International Travel Details form can be found on your Via TRM dashboard.
+You are required to provide details of your travel plans, including your flight itinerary for your travel to and from your host country, and any personal travel you plan to take outside your host city during your exchange.
+The form to register your travel will be sent to you and your travel registration form must be submitted to 360 International at least two weeks prior to departure.

-It is your responsibility to update your current contact details and next of kin emergency contact details for the period you are overseas on Student Services Online.
+It is your responsibility to update your current contact details, your current address and next of kin emergency contact details for the period you are overseas on Student Services Online.
+You must also notify your host university of these details.

 Orientation at the host university